-Section 2, Personnel Qualifications, of the walkdown guidance provides licensees with qualification information for personnel involved in the conduct of the seismic walkdowns and area walk-bys.
+Section 2, Personnel Qualifications, of the walkdown guidance provides licensees with qualification information for personnel who will be involved in the conduct of the seismic walkdowns and area walk-bys.

-The NRC staff reviewed the information provided in Section 4.0, and Tables 4-1 and 4-2 of the walkdown report, which includes information on the walkdown personnel and their qualifications.
+The NRC staff reviewed the information provided in Section 3 and Appendix A of the walkdown report, which includes information on the walkdown personnel and their qualifications.
 Specifically, the staff reviewed the summary of the background, experience, and level of involvement for the following personnel involved in the seismic walkdown activities: equipment selection personnel, seismic walkdown engineers (SWEs), licensing basis reviewers, IPEEE reviewers, peer review team, and operations staff.